 I ask sociological questions about how to make our economy more inclusive and move our society to rise to the challenge of the climate crisis.

 My teaching focuses on environmental justice, the sociology of climate change, and public sociology.
-With Michael Bell, Loka Ashwood, and Isaac Leslie, I recently co-authored of the 6th edition ofAn Invitation to Environmental Sociology (2020).
+With Michael Bell, Loka Ashwood, and Isaac Leslie, I also co-authored the 6th edition ofAn Invitation to Environmental Sociology (2021).

 I have a PhD in Sociology and Community & Environmental Sociology from the University of Wisconsin-Madison, a Master in Public Affairs (MPA) from the Princeton School of Public and International Affairs, and a BA in Peace and Conflict Studies from Whitman College.